 - If you require documentation for employees before they can use their FFCRA leave, stop this practice moving forward.

 Additional Information can be read from the Complaint for Declaratory and Injunctive Relief.

-During the coronavirus pandemic, the brand new Families First Coronavirus Response Act provides paid leave to employees forced to miss work because of the COVID-19 outbreak through an emergency expansion of the Family Medical Leave Act (FMLA) and a new federal paid sick leave law.
+During the coronavirus pandemic, the brand new Families First Coronavirus Response Act (FFCRA) provides paid leave to employees forced to miss work because of the COVID-19 outbreak through an emergency expansion of the Family Medical Leave Act (FMLA) and a new federal paid sick leave law.

 Who: Businesses with fewer than 500 employees

 When: The leave provisions take effect April 1, 2020, and remain in effect until December 31, 2020